-Internship programs vary by company, but the majority of organizations has interns year-round and hires students from academic disciplines that align with current project needs.
+Internship programs vary by company, but the majority of organizations have interns year-round and hire students from academic disciplines that align with current project needs.
 Internship function planning should address the administrative and operational components of student employment.

 There are generally three options for hiring students in the Research Park, and these have varying costs and administrative requirements associated with them.
 Additional consideration should be given when hiring international students.